COVID reveals truth after Skagit County disabled veteran’s death kept secret for two years

 “The communication eventually just completely died out,” said Johnson’s nephew Brandon Hulse of Bonney Lake.

-Despite that, as the next of kin, Kathy Naon should have been notified of his death.
+Despite that, as the next of kin, Naon should have been notified of his death.

 “No one deserves to have that happen to their family.
 This is morally wrong, and the devastation this causes a family is ridiculous and it’s hard,” Naon said.